 After your breakfast, you will set off for your return journey.
 Stopover in Mbarara for lunch to arrive in Kampala by late afternoon.
 Settle in your hotel in Kampala or transfer to the airport for your scheduled departure flight.

 End of the tour

-You can choose to extend your tour to include Chimpanzee tracking in Kibale forest, wildlife viewing in Queen Elizabeth National Park and end with adventurous gorilla trekking in Uganda‘s Bwindi Impenetrable National Park.
-It should be noted that Rwenzori national Park is near Queen Elizabeth National Park, less than an hour drive!
-Do not miss out the tree climbing lions in the Ishasha sector of Queen Elizabeth Park as you connect to Bwindi National Park, this is only 3-4hrs drive.
+You can choose to extend your tour to include Chimpanzee tracking in the Kibale forest, wildlife viewing in Queen Elizabeth National Park, and end with adventurous gorilla trekking in Uganda‘s Bwindi Impenetrable National Park.
+It should be noted that Rwenzori national Park is near Queen Elizabeth National Park, less than an hour’s drive!
+Do not miss out on the tree climbing lions in the Ishasha sector of Queen Elizabeth Park as you connect to Bwindi National Park, this is only a 3-4hrs drive.